Seundede/Cryptocoin/README.md

 # Cryptocoin

 Is a cryptocurrency application that displays information about various cryptocurriencies.
-It was built with react, react-router, ant-design and RTK Query for fetching endpoints from RapidApi.
+It was built with react, react-router, ant-design and RTK Query for fetching data from RapidApi.

 # [Link](https://nervous-leakey-049b37.netlify.app/)
 # Getting Started with Create React App